rmazorow/Git-Practice-Ch1/README.md

 10. Run the "git log" command.

 ### Exercise 1-3
-1. Navigate to the Git-Test-Project folder in Terminal.app.
+1. Navigate to the Git_Ch1 folder in Terminal.app.
 2. Create a new file SoftwareCourses.txt in a text editor and add the following lines:
 ```
 SWATC 1000 - Student Success